 On the personal side, Mr. Newton has been involved with various self-funded missions to Tecate, Mexico, and the Dominican Republic to provide humanitarian assistance to local orphanages and villages.
 As CEO of Global Dimensions, he and his company continue to participate in various international and local military, charitable, fund-raising and business events that include supporting organizations for at-risk youth.

-Flag Officer Assignments
+General Officer Assignments